liuyoude/TWFR-GMM/README.md

 ![structure](./structure.png)

-# Code
-The process code for GMM estimator (gmmer.py) will update soon...

 ## Results on DCASE2022 dataset
 harmonic mean of AUC-S (AUC with Source domain), AUC-T(AUC with Target domain) and pAUC